dotCMS/core/docs/examples/osgi/com.dotcms.hooks/README.txt

 README
 ------

-This bundle plugin is an example of how to add dotcms hooks classes with our bundle plugin.
+This bundle plugin is an example of how to add dotcms content hooks via OSGi.
+Content hooks work like interceptors and can be called before content has been modified (pre-hooks) or after the content has been checked in (post-hooks).

+Example use cases:

+* To apply extra or richer validation on a content object before checkin.
+* To modify or auto-assign values to specific fields on a content object on checkin
+* To perform an action once a content object has been checked in, i.e. synchronize content that has been checked in with a 3rd party system

+To see all the methods that can be overridden, see the interfaces:

 How to build this example
 -------------------------